A version of this article appeared in the Autumn 2017 issue of strategy+business.

 by Sallie Krawcheck, Crown Business, 2017

 Krawcheck’s Own It: The Power of Women at Work is a compelling guide for professional women who need to navigate a business world in transition.
-Own It is one of a number of books that have been published by and for emerging female business leaders, but Krawcheck’s background — she was chief financial officer and head of wealth management at Citigroup and CEO of Merrill Lynch Wealth Management — ensures that the advice isn’t sugarcoated.
-As one of the few women who have negotiated with Sandy Weill (the former head of Citigroup) and Ken Lewis (the former head of Bank of America), Krawcheck has experience in being the only female in a room populated not by “cartoon-character villains,” as she puts it, but by middle-aged white men who had educational backgrounds, training program experience, and social connections similar to her own.
+Own It is one of a number of books that have been published by and for emerging female business leaders, but Krawcheck’s Wall Street background — she was chief financial officer and head of wealth management at Citigroup and CEO of Merrill Lynch Wealth Management — ensures that the advice isn’t sugarcoated.
+As one of the few women who has negotiated with Sandy Weill (the former head of Citigroup) and Ken Lewis (the former head of Bank of America), Krawcheck has experience in being the only female in a room populated not by “cartoon-character villains,” as she puts it, but by middle-aged white men who had educational backgrounds, training program experience, and social connections similar to her own.

 Krawcheck’s Wall Street background ensures that the advice isn’t sugarcoated.

 The best parts of the book are when Krawcheck uses her born-and-bred-of-Wall-Street background to distill valuable lessons.
 For example, after starting as a data-driven research analyst at Sanford Bernstein, she got her first promotion while visibly pregnant.
 At that firm, as opposed to some other workplaces, she recalls, she was encouraged and able to speak more freely.
 “At which company do you think I was more effective, not to mention happier?” she asks.